105. A Wall Street Twist

 11. Women Who Know Their Place

-That there also has been female scientists, musicians, writers and mathematicians does not change the overall picture.
-But we are now talking about the most outstanding people, and on a whole these geniuses may at most involve a few thousand people – worldwide.
-I mean people who, through their brilliance, are really taking part in changing the the foundations for social life.
+That there also has been female scientists, musicians, writers and mathematicians does not after all change the overall picture.
+But now we are only talking about the most outstanding people, and on a whole these geniuses may at most involve a few thousand – worldwide – in history!

+And with this I simply mean people who, through their brilliance, are really taking part in changing the the foundations for social life.
 Therefore it is probably only a thousandth of a thousandth of us that explicitly are involved in the grand scale development of our physical and cultural environments.
 And women’s actual share of this group of prominent people are increasing rapidly.
-It is all the women who now knows how to take their place.
+That is all the actual women who now knows how to take their place.

 But the intriguing part is – if I, as a man, refer to the male intelligentsia in order to heighten myself, I´m just making a sort of hefty intellectual somersault.
 Because I personally, can´t make sense, neither of Albert Einstein or Maria Sklodowska-Curie’s skills and ingenuity.